zaproxy/zaproxy/LEGALNOTICE.md

 SOFTWARE LICENSE
 ----------------

-The open source software license of OWASP Zed Attack Proxy is Apache 2.0.
+The open source software license of Zed Attack Proxy is Apache 2.0.
 A copy of the Apache 2.0 license has been included in this software package in ApacheLicense-2.0.txt.